Burbank, Queensland: Geography

 Burbank is an outer suburb of City of Brisbane and borders City of Redland to the east and City of Logan to the south.

-Burbank has a number of small intermittent creeks winding between cleared and uncleared rolling hills.
+It is bounded in the east by Tingalpa Creek, and was hence known as Upper Tingalpa until 1976.

 The main road across in the area is the Mount Gravatt-Capalaba Road.
 There are also a couple of working and hobby farms.
 There are a few palm nurseries and at least two turf farms in the area.
 Burbank has a number of churches and temples and there is a Jewish school.
 The closest public primary school is Mackenzie State School (formerly Mount Petrie State School) in Mackenzie.
 There are no shops in the suburb and public transport is very limited.

 The almost entirely residential outer suburb is dominated by large acreage blocks, many with extensive gardens and prestige housing built on them.
 A dam built in the late 1960s has shaped the modern development of this area.
 Called the Leslie Harrison Dam, it forms the Tingalpa Reservoir on Tingalpa Creek.
 The dam once provided water for residents of Redland City but has been connected to the regional water supply network.
 Because of water quality concerns, the population density has been kept low within the immediate catchment area.

+Brisbane Koala Bushlands has been established in the suburb since 1992.